 Introduction

-provides exciting new features for general users, web designers, and even video editors, this article will focus on some of the exciting new features most useful to digital photographers.
+Photoshop CS is no doubt the most significant Photoshop move towards digital photographers.
+Although this upgrade alsoprovides exciting new features for general users, web designers, and even video editors, this article will focus on some of the exciting new features most useful to digital photographers.

 The simplicity of the Photoshop CS interface is as deceiving as its predecessors and at first it appears as if little has changed, making the transition from Photoshop 7 to Photoshop CS very natural, preserving most of your Photoshop learning curve.
 However, a closer look reveals a large number of exciting new features ranging from major things such as RAW support, and the Histogram Palette to minor things such as Crop and Straighten and the Bicubic Smoother and Bicubic Sharper interpolation options.